 If you are interested in a summer internship or have any questions about it or the application, please email us email@example.com and/or fill out the intern application below.

 Numerous times per year we have to transport patients from our facility to other facilities or from a rescuer without transportation to our facility.
 Transporters provide rides for the wildlife to and from our facility.
 If transportation is needed for an animal then we call out to our transporters who fit the area and time criteria and see if they are available.

 Wild animals endure a constant struggle for survival.
 The following simple actions make life a lot easier for our native birds and mammals:

 Bird feeders are much appreciated in the breeding season or when food is scarce.
 However, make sure to clean bird feeders regularly to prevent the spread of diseases like Salmonellosis.

 Cats are non-native, insatiable hunters.
 The impact they have on birds is especially devastating.
 Cat-inflicted injuries are difficult to treat.
-Keeping cats indoors, leash training them, or building an outdoor “catio” prevents harm to our native birds and protects the cat from road mortality, disease (including parasites and rabies), injury, and poisoning.
-Click here for more information on cats and their impact on wildlife.
+Keeping cats indoors, leash training them, or building an outdoor “catio” prevents harm to our native birds and protects cats from road mortality, disease (including parasites and rabies), injury, and poisoning.

 If you’re into gardening, native plants with wildlife value provide food and habitat, and can also be quite aesthetically pleasing.
 Try pouring boiling water on weeds as an alternative to harmful herbicides, and use diatomaceous earth for insect control.

 Prevent the spread of invasive species, which often out-compete native wildlife for food and habitat.
 Clean boats and fishing equipment to avoid spreading exotic plants and invertebrates to pristine ecosystems, spay or neuter your cat or dog, and don’t release pet reptiles, birds, or fish into the wild.